joelhawksley/identity/talks/2021/slides.md

 ^ S But we can fix that by rendering the example using an instance of our Application Controller, passed as an inline template.

-^ S from here, we have what we need to build our documentation page:
+^ from here, we have what we need to build our documentation page:

 ---